ten-protocol/go-ten/tools/walletextension/frontend/README.md

 # Ten Gateway

-Ten Gateway is a Next.js and Tailwind CSS-powered application that serves as a Blockchain Explorer for The Encryption Network (TEN).
-This explorer allows users to interact with and explore the blocks, transactions, batches, resources, and personal data on the TEN blockchain.
-Tenscan is built using the Shadcn-UI Component Library for a consistent and visually appealing user interface.
+Ten Gateway is a Next.js and Tailwind CSS-powered application.

 ## Folder Structure